trussworks/trussels-guide/Trussels-Guide.md

 Short-term projects are individual efforts or done via working groups (in Slack prepended with #wg-), operational disciplines are done via committee or as a team, and practice areas are covered by #bubble-prince. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).

-All CWPs are listed in the [CWP spreadsheet](https://docs.google.com/spreadsheets/d/1n31Xr3vtvf1_Emddpkh7KhpcfzoG1e8p8P2CEIkOF5Q/edit#gid=1363518626).
+All CWPs are listed in the :lock:[CWP spreadsheet](https://docs.google.com/spreadsheets/d/1n31Xr3vtvf1_Emddpkh7KhpcfzoG1e8p8P2CEIkOF5Q/edit#gid=1363518626).

 ## Tool: Harvest (timekeeping)
 We keep track of our time using a tool called Harvest.
 It can be used as a web interface, desktop application, and on mobile (or any combination of these).
 Please take a look at our :lock:[internal guide about how to use Harvest](https://docs.google.com/document/d/1M4C8rAKHCJ9X4mNbEhVhR7vgp6f_8LFTmB7Stewr0XY/edit#).